MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Relation to Copyright

-When the original data is stored in the training dataset in its original form or slightly processed, the act of selling or publishing the training dataset may constitute an infringement of the transfer rights (Article 26-2) or public transmission rights (Article 23) of the copyrighted work or derivative work (Article 28).
-Therefore, performing these actions without the consent of the copyright holder will result in copyright infringement.
+If original data are stored in a training dataset either in their original form or with only minor processing, the sale or publication of that dataset may constitute infringement of the transfer right (art.
+26-2) or public transmission right (art.
+23) in respect of the copyrighted work or any derivative work (art.
+28).
+Therefore, selling or publishing such a dataset without the consent of the copyright holder amounts to copyright infringement.

 Relation to Neighboring Rights